 When the moratorium ends, the foreclosures will be trackable in real time.
 That means we will be able to monitor foreclosure filings within one hour of being submitted.
 Each day we will count them.
 Each week we will total them and each month they will be tabulated.

 The narrative in the press will start to pick it up.
 Have you noticed how the press focuses on unemployment numbers, seeming to be more sensational when they are bad?
 This type of focus and press will be our future as a foreclosure bubble approaches.

 It can take 8 months and more for a foreclosure to become part of the supply chain.
 So, this inventory is a long way off.
 We will see pre foreclosures, short sales, and evictions first.

 As the press reports the mounting foreclosure statistics, you can imagine the conversations.
 “Honey, it looks like there will be a lot of foreclosures, maybe we should sell our house before they come.”

-Suddenly, sellers will become concerned that their home may not sell.
-As this concern mounts and the supply of real estate expands it is hard to imagine that prices will stay firm.
+As real estate market concerns mount, and the supply of real estate expands it is hard to imagine that prices will stay firm.

-Should you sell your unnecessary real estate?
-Do you have real estate that, if the market corrected 30-40% you will have wished you sold?
+Should you sell?
+Do you have real estate that if the market corrected you will wish you had sold?